What steps should a self-employed borrower take to get a loan?

 Self-Employment carries many benefits including making decisions, schedule flexibility and not having to work for an incompetent Boss.
-From 2001 to 2012 self-employment in the US grew by 14.4% to a total of 10.6 million jobs and 7.1% of the total workforce according to an Economic Modeling Special International Report.

 However there are some disadvantages to generating your own income when it comes to applying for a home loan.
 Today, under new Federal Regulations, borrowers need to prove their income with tax returns rather than using a “stated income” loan.
 Banks like to see that a potential borrower has a steady paycheck in the form of a job.
 Does the borrower have sufficient cash flow to pay the mortgage?
 Self-employed individuals typically write off a large part of their income with business expenses leaving little net income on the tax return.
 Without sufficient net income on the tax return, it is very difficult to qualify for a home loan.
 What steps should a self-employed borrower take to get a loan?

 1. Try to Qualify for a Conventional Loan: Conventional loans (loans from banks guaranteed by Fannie Mae or Freddie Mac) carry significantly lower interest rates.
 Conventional loans for self-employed typically require: 2 years tax returns, pay stubs, and professional balance sheets and income statements.